angelromarco04/MyNotes/Programming/Databases/data/Theory/ERModel.md

 - **Inclusivity**.
 If E1 have R1 with E2, it must have R2 (with any E2).
 - **Inclusion**.
 If E1 have R1 with E2, it must have R2 with E2 also.

-## Types of Entities
+## Weak Entities

-- **Weak Entity**.
 - Its existence depends on another entity
 - It is represented with a double rectangle.
 - It has an **identifying relation** (double diamond) with another entity.

+## Multi-relations (Aggregation)

+- We consider relations as if they were entities.
+- We can establish a relation between an entity and another relation.